cdsittampalam/documentation/docs/Deposit & Withdraw.md

 #### Approve a Withdrawal

-As a custodian, you can approve a transaction if you deem it suitable to move money out of Qredo.
-For example, you would approve the transaction if another account location provides a better return on investment.
-While you may reject the transaction if keeping the money in Qredo if it provides more liquidity.

 You receive a notification as soon as the trade initiator has authorised the withdrawal.

-The phone app shows you a screen asking you to approve or reject the transaction.
-The screen shows:
+The Withdrawal screen on your phone asks you to approve or reject the new transaction.
+The screen also shows the following information:

+*   type of asset and amount.

 *   the name linked to the recipient address.

 *   the name of the trade initiator.

-*   the reference number for the withdrawal.
+*   the transaction reference number.

 *   the expiry date and time for approval.

-You can also view more details of the withdrawal address under the Show Detail arrow including:
+You can also view other details linked to the transaction under the Show Detail arrow including:

 *   the fund of the withdrawal.